Skip to main content

 But one thing everyone knows about furniture is that it’s essential.
 Your structured data still feeds countless systems that determine where and how your content appears.
 Schema supports:

-- AI Overviews and generative results, where entity clarity influences inclusion
+• AI Overviews and generative results, where entity clarity supports - but doesn't directly drive - inclusion.

 Trust & Authority